Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Related Works

-\textbf{Semantic Segmentation.} In recent years, semantic segmentation has achieves remarkable progress ~\cite{long2015fully, 2018DeepLab, huang2019ccnet, wu2020cgnet, fu2019dual, he2019adaptive, luo2020multi, kirillov2020pointrend, takikawa2019gated}.
+In recent years, semantic segmentation has achieves remarkable progress \cite{long2015fully, 2018DeepLab, huang2019ccnet, wu2020cgnet, fu2019dual, he2019adaptive, luo2020multi, kirillov2020pointrend, takikawa2019gated}.
 Fully convolutional network (FCN) \cite{long2015fully} was the first CNN architecture adopted for high-quality segmentation.
 U-Net \cite{ronneberger2015u} used skip-connections to concatenate low level features to high-level ones.
 Similar structures were also adopted by \cite{Noh_2015_ICCV, badrinarayanan2017segnet}.
 Unfortunately, these models suffer from prohibitively high GPU memory demand for ultra-high resolution images.
 ENet \cite{paszke2016enet} and ICNet \cite{zhao2018icnet} reduced GPU memory via model compression.
 However, these models were not effective on ultra-high resolution images.
 Recently, CascadePSP \cite{cheng2020cascadepsp} is proposed to refine the coarse segmentation results from a pretrained model to generate high-quality results.
 GLNet \cite{chen2019collaborative} preserves both global and local information and interact each other through deeply shared layers, which is able to balance its performance and GPU memory usage.
-Compared with GLNet, the key difference rests in our proposed multi-context based local segmentation model, while GLNet relies on the holistic image as the only context and simply concatenates the local and cropped global features for segmentation.
-Additionally, we also present a new contextual refinement model for merging local results into a HD one, which has not been studied.
+Compared with GLNet, the key difference rests in our proposed multi-context based local segmentation model, while GLNet relies on the holistic image as the only context and simply concatenates the local and cropped global features for segmentation. \wx{In addition, we also incorporate a novel and effective alternating local enhancement model to adaptively merge the local region from contexts.}